gw7nvw/lorad/README.md

 This repository includes the python package LoRaWAN from the following location: https://github.com/jeroennijhof/LoRaWAN

-Bugfixes have been made to this package to pprovide better handling on corrupted packets - and as such the package is included here
+Bugfixes have been made to this package to provide better handling on corrupted packets - and as such the package is included here